Archford Gutu: Youth teams

 Gutu was capped by Zimbabwe at under-17, under-20, and under-23 levels.
-He was part of the team that won the 2007 COSAFA Under-20 Cup in South Africa, following which he flew to Namibia to join and captain the Zimbabwe Under-17 team that won the 2007 COSAFA Under-17 Cup.
-In 2007, Gutu was among the Young Sportsmen of the Year nominees.
+He was part of the team that won the 2007 COSAFA Under-20 Cup in South Africa, following which he flew to Namibia to join and captained the Zimbabwe Under-17 team that won the 2007 COSAFA Under-17 Cup.
+In 2007, Gutu was among the Young Sportsmen of the Year nominees which he came 3rd.

 Senior team

-Gutu won the COSAFA Cup with the Zimbabwe National Team as host in the 2009 tournament.
+Gutu won the COSAFA Cup with the Zimbabwe National Team as hosts in the 2009 tournament.
 Gutu was part of the Zimbabwe National Team squad that played 2011 African Nations Championship in Sudan.
 He scored in the second game of the group stages to help Zimbabwe beat Ghana, 1–0.
+Gutu scored his 2nd International goal a header against Angola in African Cup Of Nations Qualifies game on 1st of September 2012 in Rufaro Stadium Harare.